William H. Harsha Bridge

-The William H. Harsha bridge is a cable-stayed bridge carrying U.S. Route 62 and U.S. Route 68 that connects Maysville, Kentucky, and Aberdeen, Ohio, over the Ohio River.
+The William H. Harsha Bridge is a cable-stayed bridge carrying U.S. Route 68 that connects Maysville, Kentucky, and Aberdeen, Ohio, over the Ohio River.
 It is named for William Harsha, who represented the Ohio portion of the area in the United States House of Representatives.
 Construction on the bridge started in 1997 and it opened in 2000.
 The bridge has a main span of 1050 ft and a total span of 2100 ft.
 The Simon Kenton Bridge, a suspension bridge built in 1932, is located nearby.